secretstartups/handbook/content/job-families/marketing/director-field-marketing.md

 ---
-title: "Director of Field Marketing"
+title: "Field Marketing Leadership"
 summary: Support our Sales Teams, globally, build and lead a global team of field marketers aligned to our regional sales directors.
 ---

-GitLab is looking for a highly motivated, sales-focused field marketing leader to support our Sales Teams, globally.
 The Director, Field Marketing position is responsible for building and leading a global team of field marketers aligned to our regional sales directors.

 A qualified Director, Field Marketing has strong understanding of sales-focused marketing as well as our audiences of enterprise IT leaders, IT ops practitioners, and developers.
 They enjoy working with sales leaders to understand the needs of the sales teams, and meeting those needs through effective partnership, strategy, and execution.